paweljarosz/defork/README.md

 Returns the text of the provided or saved dialog node of the provided or saved conversation.
 Since Twine stores conversation text with options, this function splits it and returns only the text.

 **PARAMETERS**
-* `nodeID` (number, optional) - a dialog node ID.
+* `nodeID` (number - optional) - a dialog node ID.
 If not provided, Defork will try to use loaded and saved data.
-* `conversation` (table, optional) - a conversation data table.
+* `conversation` (table - optional) - a conversation data table.
 If not provided, Defork will try to use loaded and saved data.

 **RETURNS**
 * `text` (string) - a text, a speech of the selected dialog node of the selected conversation.